Master's in Sport Management at KU

 - Hands-on learning – KU’s Master’s program in Sport Management offers unique opportunities for students to engage in developing research and learning through the Amateur Sport Research Center.

-*This program is a Master of Science in Education degree in health and physical education with an emphasis in sport management.
+*This program is a Master of Science in Education degree in health, sport management, and exercise science with an emphasis in sport management.